 - Make sure your spelling and grammar are accurate.

-- Have someone else like a parent, carer, or teacher read it over to check you’ve written things properly and included everything.
+- Have someone else like a parent, carer, or teacher read it over.

 - Keep your CV updated with qualifications, volunteering, and work placements.

 - Don’t lie about your level of experience, skills or anything else